wchoi11/notchmess/_posts/2019-08-11-objective-attitude.md

 ## The Short Version
-The objective attitude gets a bad rap, but a closer look reveals that though it may be impossible to fully adopt it, it's beneficial for navigating our interpersonal relationships and more generally our lives.
+The objective attitude gets a bad rap, but a closer look reveals that though it may be impossible to fully adopt, it's beneficial for navigating our interpersonal relationships and more generally our lives.

 <!--cut-->